S78901/bank-app-demo-api/README.md

 ## Installation

-If you do not have Node or npm, please go [download it here](https://nodejs.org/en/download/) and make sure to install all options including NPM & environmental paths
+If you do not have Node or npm, please go [download it here](https://nodejs.org/en/download/) and make sure to install all options including NPM & environmental paths.

 Next, clone this project to your machine.
 Open the bank-app-demo-api folder in your terminal and run the Node command 'npm install'.
 This will install all the necessary NPM packages for your server to function.